Understanding Complex Social Survey Data

 Prerequisites: Course participants should be familiar with Stata and with basic statistical tools (such as regression analysis).
 Don't know Stata?
 Have a look at our Introduction to Stata course.

-Course Fees: The cost of the course is R 13 000.00.
-Partial scholarships are available to bona fide students and academics.
+Course Fees: R10 500.00.
+Partial scholarships are available to bona fide students.

 "This is a very relevant course for students, researchers as well as policy makers.
 This course would not have come at a better time for me.
 My only problem is that one week is not enough." (anonymous)